Kile-Asmussen/lord-of-the-ring/timeline.md

 To Marika's horror, Ranni had been chosen as an Empyrean and given as Shadow the beast child Blaidd.

 But the girl was young and not yet a threat, and Marika intended to keep her that way.
-The Carians derived their power from the stars and the fates they encoded --- a system beyond the reach of the Elden Ring.
+The Carians derived their power from the stars and the fates they encoded --- a system beyond the reach of the Elden Ring. <!-- TODO -->

 Before she could formulate a plan to do so, her husband returned.
 Godfrey was drunk on victory, and eager to take back his rightful place as Elden Lord.
 His warriors brought with them an unrest to the heartland that Marika found particularly displeasing: these myriad warriors were nothing but.
 There was no world in which they would return to Altus and find wives and husbands, settling down to till the good earth.